ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 ### The 16-slot limit is an artificial limitation
 The thing is... the challenge is largely artificial.
-The 16-slot limit does not come from any inherent limitation of the EVM, while potential downsides to adding more are unproven and highly speculative.
+The 16-slot limit does not come from any inherent limitation of the EVM, and potential downsides to increasing it are unproven and highly speculative.
 As far as we are aware, the limit is simply an arbitrary trade-off between the number of addressable stack items and the number of possible 1-byte opcodes (there can be only 256).
 `DUP1`..`DUP16` and `SWAP1`..`SWAP16` took up 32 spots and that had been deemed enough.